LuminalHQ/organizations/README.md

 ```

 See [account.yaml](cloudformation/account.yaml) for the CloudFormation template
-used to crete the role in each account.
+used to create the role in each account.

 You can specify all OUs with `--ous *`.